 Discovery House is struggling to provide critical resources to those women due to COVID-19.
 Elder explains that the shelter’s yearly budget was created prior to the pandemic and new challenges — from technological expenses of working remotely to cleaning and sanitation costs — have arisen.

 Prior to the COVID-19 pandemic, the Calgary Food Bank was able to provide assistance to Discovery House.
-Now, Discover House has to spend an additional $6,000 each month on food alone.
+Now, Discovery House has to spend an additional $6,000 each month on food alone.

 “What it puts at risk really is our ability to continue providing the life-saving programs and services that we do for the number of women and children,” Elder explains.